Asian stock markets gain after Wall Street hits record high

 CHINESE TRADE: Chinese exports did better than expected in January, prompting suggestions the downturn in global demand might finally have bottomed out.
 Exports rebounded from the previous month’s contraction and rising 7.9 percent over a year earlier.
 Import growth accelerated from the previous month, rising 16.7 percent over a year earlier in a sign of relatively strong Chinese domestic demand.
 That was a positive sign for communist leaders who are trying to prevent politically dangerous job losses in export industries that employ millions of workers.

-FED WATCH: Investors looked ahead to a speech Thursday by Fed Chairwoman Janet Yellen for possible signs of how policy might change during the Trump administration.
+FED WATCH: Investors are awaiting a speech Thursday by Fed Chairwoman Janet Yellen for possible signs of how policy might change during the Trump administration.
 Vice Chair Stanley Fischer said over the weekend there was “significant uncertainty” about government spending.
 Another board member, Daniel Tarullo, announced plans to retire, raising to three the number of empty seats Trump can fill.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.